George Holding: 2012

 After his resignation as U.S. Attorney in 2011, Holding announced his candidacy for Congress in North Carolina's 13th congressional district.
-He was endorsed by multiple conservative business and civic leaders, including N.C.
+The district had been significantly redrawn to be more compact and Republican than its predecessor.
+The old 13th ran along a portion of the Virginia border, but extended two tendrils into Greensboro and Raleigh.
+The new 13th covered eastern Raleigh, as well as suburban and exurban areas to the east.
+Holding was endorsed by multiple conservative business and civic leaders, including N.C.
 Supreme Court Chief Justice I. Beverly Lake and former U.S. Senator Lauch Faircloth.

 Holding won the Republican primary in May.
 He defeated former Raleigh Mayor Paul Coble.
 In the general election, he won the seat with 57% of the vote.

 2014

 Holding was unopposed in the Republican primary for re-election.
 He won the general election against his Democratic challenger, Brenda Cleary, a registered nurse and former executive director of the North Carolina Center for Nursing, 57%-43%.

 2016

 Following court-ordered redistricting in 2016, a large portion of the 13th was merged into the neighboring 2nd district.
 Holding's home was located in the 4th district under the new map, just outside the new 2nd's borders.
 However, congressional candidates are only required to live in the state they wish to represent.
 Holding decided to run in the 2nd district against the incumbent, fellow Republican Renee Ellmers, in the primary.
 The newly drawn district encompassed outer portions of Raleigh, many of its northern and southern suburbs, along with parts of rural Harnett, Johnston, Wilson, Nash, and Franklin counties.

 During the primary campaign, Holding was endorsed by the American Conservative Union and the anti-abortion N.C.
 Values Coalition, and the Club for Growth and the Koch brothers' Americans for Prosperity ran ads against Ellmers.
 Ellmers made much of the fact that Holding lived outside the 2nd district (six miles from the district's border), although the new district was actually geographically and demographically more similar to Holding's old 13th district than to Ellmers' old 2nd district.
 In the June 2016 primary, Holding defeated Ellmers, 53.4% to 23.6%, with a third candidate, Greg Brannon, receiving 23.0% of the vote.

 In the November 2016 general election, Holding defeated Democratic nominee John McNeil, receiving 56.7% to McNeil's 43.3%.